Daniel Davari: International career

 On 21 January 2013, it was confirmed that Daniel Davari was invited to the Iran national team by manager Carlos Queiroz.
 Davari, who was born in Gießen, Germany to a Polish-German mother and an Iranian father, is eligible to play for Germany, Poland and Iran.
 However, Davari declined Iran's invitation for the Asian Cup qualifier against Lebanon as the date coincided with a crucial club match, stating that he would accept an invitation for Iran's next match.

 Davari made his debut for Team Melli against Thailand on 15 November, keeping a clean sheet in a 3–0 Asian Cup qualifier win.
 On 1 June 2014, Davari was called into Iran's 2014 FIFA World Cup squad by Carlos Queiroz.
 He was an unused substitute with Alireza Haghighi starting all three matches for Iran.

 Post-playing career

 Davari began his career off the field as a goalkeeping coach for VfL Osnabrück.

 Personal life

-Davari was brought up as a Catholic from an Iranian father and a Polish mother.
+Daniel Davari was brought up as a Catholic from an Iranian father and a Polish mother.
+Davari was given the name Mohammad Davari on his Iranian passport.
 On 28 September 2014, Davari's wife Kristina gave birth to a son named Eliah.